BNSS Section 189

 Q: What happens if the accused fails to appear before the Magistrate?

-A: The Magistrate can issue a warrant for the accused’s arrest, and they can be prosecuted for breaching the bond conditions.
+A: The Magistrate can issue a warrant for the accused’s arrest.
+They can be prosecuted for breaching the bond conditions.

 Q: What if the accused is unable to provide sureties?

-A: The police officer can still release them on bail, but they might require a higher bond amount or impose stricter conditions on the accused.
+A: The police officer can still release them on bail, but they might require a higher bond amount.
+The police can impose stricter conditions on the accused.